Hidden Valley Middle School

 FOOD AND DRINK

 Food and drink other than water are not allowed in the classrooms, halls, gym, auditorium, or locker rooms.
 Make sure you put away or discard food and drink as school begins, and as you leave the cafeteria after lunch.
 Food deliveries (UberEats, DoorDash, etc.) to the school for students will not be accepted.
 Parents are welcome to bring food for their student to the school, but these items will need to be brought into the Attendance Office by the parent.
 Students will not be permitted to meet parents outside the school or in parking lots to pick up food.

 Gang-related activity or the promotion of gang-related behavior at school, or at school-related activities, is not allowed.
 The administration works with the school resource officer to determine what constitutes gang activity.

-Assignments will be scored on a 4, 2, 0 scale.
 These points will convert to an academic grade at the end of the quarter.
 Academic grades will be A, B, C, D, I or F, with no plus (+) or minus (-) grades given.
 There will be no opportunities for extra credit.

 - SCHOOL RETAKE POLICY